Aguadilla, Puerto Rico: Militarization during the Cold War

-Though the infrastructure still exists, the airport was handed over to the Government of Puerto Rico in 1973.
+Though the military infrastructure still exists, the airport was handed over to the Government of Puerto Rico in 1973.
 The aerial facilities are now controlled by the Puerto Rico Ports Authority and comprise the Rafael Hernández International Airport.
 The barracks now host the Faro Inn Suites, a 79-room hotel.
 The Officer's Club now hosts the Faro Conference Center, a 22000 sqft meeting facility.
 The hospital is now the Courtyard by Marriott Punta Borinquen Resort & Casino, a 150-room hotel with a casino and the first Marriott in Puerto Rico outside of the San Juan Metropolitan Area.

-Ramey also hosts the University of Puerto Rico at Aguadilla and the Friedrich Froebel Bilingual School (K-9).
+The area which formerly housed Ramey also hosts the University of Puerto Rico at Aguadilla and the Friedrich Froebel Bilingual School (K-9).
 The high school became Ramey Job Corps Campus and the elementary school became the Esther Feliciano Mendoza Middle School.
 Centro de Adiestramiento y Bellas Artes (CABA) since 1979 has been the only public school of arts in Puerto Rico (7–12).
-Ramey is also the site of the new Ramey Skating Park and a new mariposario (butterfly farm) and the Ramey Shopping Center.
+Ramey is also the site of the Ramey Skating Park and a new mariposario (butterfly farm) and the Ramey Shopping Center.

+By 1980, the population of Agadilla had risen to more than 54,600 residents, most of which lived in the urban areas of the municipality.
 There is still an active part of the base that hosts the Coast Guard Borinquen Air Station.
 There are also other government agencies based at Ramey, including the United States Department of Homeland Security, U.S. Customs & Border Protection's Office of Air and Marine and Office of Border Patrol, the Fuerzas Unidas de Rápida Acción (United Forces for Rapid Action) of the Puerto Rico Police Department and the Puerto Rico National Guard.

-There is also a post office, the Centro de Servicios al Conductor (Driver's Services Center), a bakery, and a Banco Popular de Puerto Rico location.
+There is also a post office, the Centro de Servicios al Conductor (DMV), a bakery, and a Banco Popular de Puerto Rico location.

-San Antonio

-San Antonio village was established in the mid-19th century.
-It was populated by 60 families.
-Originally the place where these families were located was known as Bajura de Vadi, the place later to become known as San Antonio.

-In 1918, as a consequence of the 1918 San Fermín earthquake, the village was completely destroyed by a tsunami.
-The families suffered the struggles caused by this natural disaster due by the proximity of the village to the shore.

-The residents of the village decided re-localize the village in a higher area further from shore.
-The new location was what today is known as Ramey.